-Loss of tree cover and open space is tied to the potential for redevelopment in our neighborhood, a paramount concern for many residents of Arlington Forest.
+Loss of tree cover and open space is tied to the potential for redevelopment in our neighborhood, a major concern for many residents of Arlington Forest.
 The single biggest threat to our neighborhood listed by survey respondents was potential upzoning and overdevelopment, with homes torn down and replaced by multifamily units, leading to more traffic and noise and less parking, tree cover, and green space.
-Loss of so many of the amenities that residents like about living in Arlington Forest would fundamentally-and permanently-change the character of our neighborhood for the worse.
+Loss of so many of the amenities that residents like about living in Arlington Forest would fundamentally-and permanently-adversely affect the quality of life in our neighborhood.

 Arlington Forest celebrated its 80th anniversary in 2019.
 Despite the rapid growth of high-density commercial development in the Ballston Metro corridor in recent decades, our neighborhood reached this milestone with its pleasant wooded residential character essentially intact.
-The goal of this neighborhood conservation plan is to help preserve the qualities that have made Arlington Forest a desirable place to live for the past 80plus years while welcoming new neighbors and homeowners from every background to our community.
+The goal of this neighborhood conservation plan is to help preserve the qualities that have made Arlington Forest a desirable place to live for the past 80-plus years while welcoming new neighbors and homeowners from every background to our community.